Xinglab/rPGA/README.md

     $ rPGA init project name

+Note, each rPGA project should be in a separate directory.

 For each genome, rPGA needs to know where to find A fasta file with the full genome, one chromosome per sequence.
 To add a genome called hg19, where $ is your prompt: